Fact: writing is made of words, not ideas.

 Fact: writing and ideas and content all refer to ontologically separate entities.

 “Writing is made of words…” means that to write is to write.
-Thinking about writing != doing it.
-It’s something to put on a post-it note and keep over your computer, it’s a reminder that thinking about working != working.
+Thinking about writing isn’t the same thing as doing it.
+It’s something to put on a post-it note and keep over your computer, it’s a reminder that thinking about working isn’t the same thing as working.

 It also means that writing done right self-contextualizes and self-legitimates.